If I Die Young: Glee version

 In 2013, Naya Rivera performed the song as her character Santana Lopez in tribute episode "The Quarterback", during the fifth season of the Fox comedy-drama series Glee, in honor of co-star and close friend Cory Monteith, who died on July 13, 2013.
 Monteith played Finn Hudson on the show, with his character also dying.

 In a scene in the episode, Santana talks about Finn before beginning an acoustic cover of the song, but she breaks down in tears of sadness and grief over Finn before she can finish and runs away when friends try to console her.
 Speaking about the usage before the episode was broadcast, Kimberly Perry said: "I'm so excited that song is being used that way because even though it has 'die' in the title, it was really inspired by and about celebrating life [...]
 I obviously haven't seen the episode that's a tribute to Cory, but I feel like they're going to focus on his life rather than his death, so I'm really excited that 'If I Die Young' is going to be part of honoring him".
 Jeff Jensen for Entertainment Weekly confirmed that the episode focused on life, not death, and described Rivera's performance of the song as "the number of the night" and that it "was memorable for how she broke down halfway through it, then unleashed a furious howl".

 The cover was released as a single as well as being a track on the album Glee: The Quarterback.
 The album debuted at number 7 on the Billboard 200, selling 47,000 copies and also charted as number one on the Billboard Soundtracks.
 The song was the last Glee single to chart during the show's run, doing so in the UK and Ireland.

-Following Rivera's disappearance and death in July 2020, which was confirmed on July 13, 2020, the 7-year anniversary of Monteith's death, the song saw a surge of views on YouTube and became a trending topic on Twitter; some fans thought this was an insensitive reaction however, and that other songs performed by Rivera would be better to promote.
+Following Rivera's death, which was confirmed on July 13, 2020, the seven-year anniversary of Monteith's death, the song saw a surge of views on YouTube and became a trending topic on Twitter.
+Some Glee fans thought this was an insensitive reaction, however, and that other songs performed by Rivera would be better to promote.